Stella-Liyu-Zhang/having-fun-tickling-algorithms/StackandQueue.md

 ## Monotonic Stack

+Monotonous stack can help us find first largest element in O(n) time complexity.

+> Store currently unsolved elements, later if there is a bigger number, withdraw the unsolved elements and get the answer.

 ## 496. Next Greater Element I

 Brutal force approach: loop through nums1, and then nested loop through nums2